thewrongjames/minecraft-server/readme.md

 again.

-Stopping the container through docker doesn't gracefully stop the server for some reason, so always stop the server with
+You can stop the container with

 ```
-docker container attach minecraft-server_server
-stop
+make stop
 ```

 .